Yoshiki1996/BLE-Presence-Detection/README.md

 # BLE SCANNER AND DATA GENERATOR USING RASPBERRY PI

-Code is run on Python V2.x and Raspberry Pi Bluetoothctl environment
+Code is run on Python V2.x and Raspberry Pi Bluetoothctl environment To run any of the code, type: "sudo python CODENAME.py" in terminal

 1. BLE_SCANNER: Scans all available BLE devices within the proximity.
 Python fetches Raspberry Pi Bluetoothctl environment.